Xx messenger

-xx messenger is a cross-platform decentralized encrypted instant messaging service developed by PrivaTegrity Corporation.
+xx messenger is a cross-platform decentralized encrypted instant messaging service developed by David Chaum and partners and running on a blockchain called xx network.
 Messages are delivered over a variety of mix network first described in 2016.
 Users can send one-to-one and group messages, which can include voice notes and images.

 xx messenger uses usernames as identifiers which can be optionally attached to standard cellular telephone numbers or email addresses for contact discovery.
 All communications between users are secured with quantum-resistant end-to-end encryption.

 xx messenger's software is free and open-source.
 Its mobile clients are published under the 2-clause BSD License, while its server software is published under a modified, patent-protected Business Source License.

 History

 An alpha version of xx messenger was first presented on January 6, 2016 by David Chaum at the Real World Crypto conference with the stated goal of demonstrating a new type of mix network encryption scheme.
 The encryption scheme, known as PrivaTegrity, was described by Chaum and team of academic partners at Purdue University, Radboud University Nijmegen, University of Birmingham, and other schools.

 xx messenger was released to the public as a mobile app on Android and IOS on 25 January 2022.